-John Beaumont is the President and Founder of the AIM Institute and Beaumont Technologies, and former Program Chair of the Plastics Engineering Technology program at Penn State Erie.
+John Beaumont is the CEO and Founder of the AIM Institute and Beaumont Technologies.
+His earlier industry credits include being Program Chair and a founding faculty of the Plastics Engineering Technology program at Penn State Erie, Technical Manager for Moldflow Pty.
+Ltd., and Engineering Manager for Ciba Vision Corp.
 He has authored several books including Runner & Gating Design Handbook and Successful Injection Molding, and he contributed the design chapters of the Injection Molding Handbook.

 John is well-known for his patented MeltFlipper® technology and his dedication to bettering the injection molding industry through extensive research.
-In 2015, he was nominated into the Plastics Hall of Fame, a designation awarded to those deemed worthy of the highest honor in the plastics industry.
-This year John also won SPE's Fred E. Schwab Education Award, recognizing his contributions and dedication to plastics industry education.
+In 2015, he was elected into the Plastics Hall of Fame, a designation awarded to those deemed worthy of the highest honor in the plastics industry.
+John has also won SPE’s Fred E. Schwab Education Award, recognizing his significant contributions and dedication to plastics industry education.

 John is also an SPE Fellow, a member of the Plastics Pioneer Association, and a past Chair of the Injection Molding Division’s Board of Directors.